Dermot Molloy: Senior

 Following the 2010 All-Ireland Under-21 Football Championship final loss, and while returning home to Galway (where he lived with Leo McLoone at the time), Molloy received word that he had been called into the senior county team.

 Molloy made his senior inter-county debut against Down in the 2010 Ulster Senior Football Championship quarter-final as a 19-year-old.
 He scored 1–3 on the day.
-He was then cited a week later for an incident with Down player Damian Rafferty with a leading elbow.
+He was then cited a week later for an incident with Down player Damien Rafferty with a leading elbow.
 He thus missed Donegal's 2010 All-Ireland Senior Football Championship qualifier match against Armagh in Crossmaglen.

 Molloy scored a late goal in the 2011 Ulster Senior Football Championship semi-final victory over Tyrone in Clones.
+He was an injury doubt ahead of the 2011 All-Ireland Senior Football Championship quarter-final against Kildare.

-He was a member of the Donegal panel that won the 2012 All-Ireland Senior Football Championship Final against Mayo, coming on as a substitute for Martin McElhinney in injury time in the second half.
+He was a member of the Donegal panel that won the 2012 All-Ireland Senior Football Championship final against Mayo, coming on as a substitute for Martin McElhinney in injury time in the second half.

 Molloy started Rory Gallagher's first match in charge of the county, a 2015 Dr McKenna Cup away defeat to Derry.
 He left the team later that month, ahead of the start of the 2015 National Football League.